HP Voyager Programs

 4.2.1.
 Usage

-This program provides a fast way interate over the elements of a real or complex matrix.
+, provides a fast way iterate over the elements of a real or complex matrix.

 - Operation

-- Note the program will wrap around to the first element after the last one is displayed – this is a feature.
+- The program will wrap around to the first element after the last one is displayed – this is a feature.

 4.2.2.
 Resources Used